How to earn credit for ENSP386

 - A newly-updated resume that now includes your internship experience.

-Your Faculty Sponsor may use the ENSP GRADING SHEET to assign a final grade based on the high quality of your completed Internship Portfolio.
+Your Faculty Advisor for ENSP386 may use the ENSP GRADING SHEET to assign a final grade based on the high quality of your completed Internship Portfolio.
 A complete packet should be submitted in hard-copy format, in a folder, and include the following documents: your research paper and supporting documentation (weekly log, personal reflections, supervisor evaluation).

-Deadlines for submitting the complete Internship Packet to your faculty sponsor:
+Deadlines for submitting the complete Internship Packet to your faculty advisor:

 - December 1 (if earning credit in the fall) -or-